 Second only to payment history, having a large debt-to-credit ratio, also called your credit utilization ratio, can be a damaging factor to your credit score.
 It accounts for 30% of the total FICO Score and takes into account both revolving (e.g., credit cards) and installment debt (e.g., personal loans).

 This ratio is calculated by dividing how much do you currently owe by the total credit available to you.
 Credit cards offer a good example: if you have a monthly limit of $10,000, and typically carry a balance of $9,000 on your card each billing period, your utilization ratio would be 90%.

 The Age of Your Credit History

-Since the age of your credit history is a factor in your credit score, it is important to start building your credit early.
-If you don’t have much of a credit history yet, a personal loan is a great way to start developing one.
-As long as you make your payments on time, you should see your credit score start to rise.
+Since the age of your credit history is a factor in your credit score, the ideal situation is to start building credit early.
+That’s not always feasible, though.
+If you don’t have much of a credit history yet, a personal loan to build credit can be useful.